MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupBestPractices/set-up-complex-application-areas-using-best-practices.md

  Whether you use ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> to implement setup values or you manually enter them in the new company, you can support your setup decisions with some general recommendations for selected setup fields that are known to potentially cause the solution to be inefficient if defined incorrectly.

- Help in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> includes best\-practice information about how to set up key fields in the following application areas:
+ Help in ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> includes best-practice information about how to set up key fields in the following application areas:

 -   [Setup Best Practices: Supply Planning](../SetupAndAdministration/setup-best-practices-supply-planning.md)